 Today at The Drunkard’s Almanac we’ll be mixing Grog.
+And we’re going to specify a British Navy Grog, what they drank in the Royal Navy.
 You see, July 31 is Black Tot Day, the birthday of the ominous day that the Royal Navy ceased handing out rum rations, or tots.
-This is something that had been going on since the 17th century, only ending in 1970.
-Not surprisingly, the Royal Navy was the most powerful armada in the world for a couple of hundred years.
+This was something that had been going on since the 17th century, only ending in 1970.
+Not surprisingly, when fueled by rum the Royal Navy was the most powerful armada in the world for a couple of hundred years.

 The Rum Ration